Mike Gordon President of Business Operations

 The Chicago native graduated from DePaul with a degree in human developmental psychology.
 He spent four years with the Chicago Steel as the youth hockey director and currently serves as a director for a youth hockey club in the western suburbs.

-Anthony Krzyzak works as a Senior Account Executive in our front office.
-He joined the Wolves in October 2010 as a ticket sales intern and worked his way up to Senior Account Executive in June 2015.
+Anthony Krzyzak is in his first year as Sales Development Manager and seventh season with the Wolves overall.
+He joined the organization in October 2010 as a ticket sales intern and worked his way up to Senior Account Executive in June 2015 and Sales Development Manager in January 2017.
 A 2010 graduate of the University of Illinois, Krzyzak entered the sports business as a sales and marketing intern for the Western Golf Association.
-The 27-year-old lives in Chicago.
+The 29-year-old lives in Chicago.

 Mike Czopek joined the Wolves in August 2013 as an inside sales representative in the tickets department.
-Mike was promoted to Account Representative in 2014 and to Account Executive in August.
+Mike was promoted to Account Representative in 2014, to Account Executive in August 2015 and Sales Development Manager in January 2017.

 The Arlington Heights native is a 2013 Xavier University graduate with a bachelor’s degree in Sports Management.
-He captained Xavier’s club volleyball team, which finished among the top eight teams in the country (Div.
+He captained Xavier’s club volleyball team that finished among the top eight teams in the country (Div.
 II) in 2013.

 Pawel Sienko Account Executive